 - Dissolution record information sealed by court order.

 How Do I Find Court Records in Iowa?

 The first step to take when trying to obtain court records in the State of Iowa is to find out the agencies that issue the records.
-The Iowa Judicial Branch provides the public with access to information on court cases, operations, and administration.
-To find court records, requests for records must be directed to the legal custodian of the records.
+The Iowa Judicial Branch provides public access to court case information on court cases, operations, and administration.
+To find case information, requests for records must be directed to the legal custodian of the records.
 Requests may be submitted verbally or in writing during the Judicial Branch working hours, usually from 9 am to 12 pm and 1 pm to 4 pm, Monday through Friday.

 The Iowa Judicial Branch responds to requests for records based on the type of information sought and the form of requests made.
-In Iowa, requestors may request records via the media or in-person.
+In Iowa, requestors may request records via the media or in person.
 All requests for records made via the media must be sent to the Judicial Branch Communication Director.
-Requestors may send a mail to Steve.Davies@iowacourts.gov for more information about available records.

 For in-person requests, requestors must identify the court where the case was tried.
 Court Clerks are usually responsible for court records in Iowa, and the custodian of court records is different for each court.
 Requests must be made to the Court Clerk in the district where the case was tried.
 Individuals may check the Iowa District Court directory for information about County Courts.

 To request records, requestor's may visit the office of the Supreme Court Clerk at: